 - 1. To maintain ISO 17025 accredited status for preliminary and confirmatory blood and urine drug analysis carried out in the Bureau.
 (Point 2 of 5 year objectives) - 2.
-To support the training of Garda instructors in Road Traffic Impairment Testing (RTIT) (Point 6 of 5 year objectives) - 3.
-To support the training of Garda instructors in Preliminary Drug Testing Device and/or tester use (PDT) (Point 6 of 5 year objectives) - 4.
+To support the training of Garda instructors in Preliminary Drug Testing Device and/or tester use (PDT) (Point 6 of 5 year objectives) - 3.
 To continue to build up knowledge of PDT and drug testing generally.
+(Point 6 of 5 year objectives) - 4.
+To continue to supply and test PDT devices to AGS, a PDT programme.
 (Point 6 of 5 year objectives) - 5.
+To review the use of PDT devices.

-To continue to supply and test PDT devices to AGS, a PDT programme.
-(Point 6 of 5 year objectives) - 6.
-To review the use of PDT devices. - 7.
-To expand the drug screening panel within the Bureau at UCD premises.
+- 6. To expand the drug screening panel within the Bureau at UCD premises.
+(Point 5 of 5 year objectives) - 7.
+To expand the drug confirmatory programme within the Bureau at UCD premises.
 (Point 5 of 5 year objectives) - 8.
-To expand the drug confirmatory programme within the Bureau at UCD premises.
-(Point 5 of 5 year objectives) - 9.
-To publish a tender for supply of a roadside drug testing solution for use by AGS - 10.
-Carry out feasibility study on Oral Fluid as an alternative matrix for drug testing in intoxicated drivers - 11.
+To implement an updated PDT system following completion of the tender process. - 9.
+Carry out feasibility study on Oral Fluid as an alternative matrix for drug testing in intoxicated drivers. - 10.
 Incorporate automation procedures and practices into the sample preparation for drug analysis.